 Leaves are opposite, up to 8 inches long, smooth margins, narrowly elliptical in shape and slightly thickened.
 The upper surface is a dark shiny green while the underside is a paler color with some fine downy hair along the veins.
 Leaves have purplish leaf stalks.
 Fall color is yellow.

 Flowers: The tree is usually dioecious, that is the male and female flowers are on different plants, but some specimens may have perfect flowers.
-Individual flowers are about 1 inch long with a white corolla that has 4 narrow and linear lobes, widely spreading, with purple dots at the base.
+Individual flowers are about 1 inch long with a white corolla that has 4 narrow linear lobes, widely spreading, with purple dots at their bases.
 The calyx is small and green.
-These are grouped in hanging clusters from a long cluster stalk - giving the appearance of a white 'Old-man's-beard.'
+The flowers are grouped in hanging clusters from a long cluster stalk - giving the appearance of a white 'Old-man's-beard.'
 Flowers are fragrant, appearing with and just behind the new leaves in late spring on the previous years twigs.

 Seed: Fertile flowers produce a 3/4 inch long elliptical shaped olive-like drupe, dark blue to blackish at maturity, on a long stalk in drooping clusters like the flowers.
 The drupe has fleshy pulp surrounding a large stone seed and is well-liked by birds.

 Habitat: Fringe tree is found in moist sunny soils of valleys and open woodlands and as an understory shrub in partial shade.
 It is tolerant of air pollution but not to prolonged dry spells.